 It is also possible to do a loop by climbing up either side, and returning down the other.

-There are great views of the Grand Plaza from the top – one of the highlights of exploring Tikal without a guide.
+There are great views of the Grand Plaza from the top – one of the highlights of exploring the Tikal ruins without a tour.

 The Central Acropolis on the south side functioned as residential and administrative quarters.